-- 2) Have a percentile rank in their College that is at or above the equivalent campuswide percentile rank derived from the campus GPA referred to in 1) above.
-(This rank is expected to be in the range of 70th to 75th percentile.) - c.
-Students receiving Regents Scholarships, who continue to meet all eligibility requirements, will be awarded tuition remission for the minimum number of credit hours required to attain their baccalaureate degree, as such number is determined by RP-5.1.4 (usually 120 credit hours).
-Remissions support beyond four academic years is possible for a student with a program requiring more than 120 credit hours or through a successful appeal.
-No such remission assistance shall be provided to the student in excess of five academic years. - d.
-Each campus will have a process that will allow students to justify reduced credit hour attainment and/or appeal a decision not to renew their Regents Scholarship.
+2) Have a percentile rank in their College that is at or above the equivalent campuswide percentile rank derived from the campus GPA referred to in 1) above.
+(This rank is expected to be in the range of 70th to 75th percentile.)

+- c.
+Students who receive Regents scholarships will receive tuition remission for a total of 135 hours of classes, or for a period of five years, or until receipt of a bachelor's degree, whichever comes first. - d.
+Each campus will have a process that will allow students to appeal a decision not to renew their Regents Scholarship.
 A campus may permit a student who loses a Regents Scholarship to petition to reacquire it once, on the occasion when their cumulative GPA has risen to the level required for renewal for current scholarship holders. - 2.
-Transfer of Regents Scholarships between Campuses

-- a.
-The recipient must use the award at the original awarding campus for the first academic year. - 1) To qualify for an award transfer when the same major (degree objective) is available on both the original and transfer campuses, the recipient must meet the initial award criteria of the campus to which they are transferring and the criteria for continuation of their award at the original awarding campus. - 2) To qualify for an award transfer when the discipline (degree objective) sought by the recipient is not available at the original awarding campus, the student need only meet the renewal criteria of the original awarding campus. - b.
-An award can transfer only one time.
+Transfer of Regents Scholarships between Campuses - a.
+The recipient must use the award at the original awarding campus for the first academic year. - b.
+The recipient must meet the criteria for continuation of the award at the original awarding campus to qualify for transferring the award. - c.
+The discipline (degree objective) sought by the recipient must not be available at the original awarding campus. - d.
+An award can transfer only one time and only for one academic year.
 The amount that can transfer is the lesser of: - 1) An amount equal to the dollar level based on credit hours the recipient completed the preceding academic year (two semesters) calculated at the tuition rate of the original awarding campus for the new academic year.